redhousestudio/redhousestudio.github.io/termsmix.md

 - Audio Formats: 24 bits, 44.1 or 48 kHz is perfect, but anything will do.
 - All files must start from the same moment in time at the beginning of the song where there is no sound of any of the sources.
-- All files should have clear naming: what source, instrument, mix position, or what they sound like.
-Not "Audio 1", "Input 6", etc. please.
+- All files should have clear and consistent naming: what source, instrument, mix position, or what they sound like.
+Not "Audio 1", "Input 6", "SYNTH-4-87\_R\_25- 24b", etc. please.
 - For mono sources please don't send a stereo file.
-- All sound sources separate.
-No sub-mixes please.
-Only sub-mix to create an example for me.
+- All sound sources separate, no sub-mixes.
+Unless specified and/or to create an example for me.
-- Please bounce all the tracks with all faders (including master) on 0 dB without volume automation and without audio processing.
+- Please bounce all the tracks with all faders (including master) on 0 dB without (volume or other) automation and without audio processing.
 - If there is any volume automation and/or audio processing you think is important, add a version with the automation and/or processing.
-- If you have a mixed version made elsewhere (the rough mix) you really like please include this and explain what you like about it.
+- If you have a mixed version made elsewhere you really like (the rough mix) please include this and explain what you like about it.
 Can be anything: mp3, wav etc.

 <p>&nbsp;</p>